Josetty Hurtado

-Josetty Andrea Hurtado Huaytalla (born January 6, 1988) is a Peruvian actress and dancer known best for her role in the popular TV comedy sitcom "Mi Amor, el Wachimán" during Season's 2 and 3, produced by América Televisión.
+Josetty Andrea Hurtado Huaytalla (born January 6, 1988) is a Peruvian actress and dancer known best for her role in the popular TV comedy sitcom "Mi Amor, el Wachimán" during Seasons 2 and 3, produced by América Televisión.
 Hurtado's appearance on the show was received well enough for an appearance on El Gran Show 2013 (season 1), which was the international (Peru) version of America's Dancing with the Stars, by the same production company.
 Hurtado is the daughter of Andrés Hurtado "Chibolín".
 After completing acting projects in Peru, Hurtado attended the New York Film Academy.

 Early life

-Hurtado began working as a professional actor as a child in a stage play named The Little Mermaid at the Teatro Mocha Graña at the age of 6 years old.
-Other theatre productions followed including the musical Annie.
+Hurtado began working as a professional actor as a child in a stage play named The Little Mermaid at the Teatro Mocha Graña at the age of 6.
+Other theatre productions that followed include the musical Annie.
 At 11 years old, she was offered her first on screen acting job in the film 'Que será de mi'.
 Hurtado performed along with her father Andrés Hurtado “Chibolín” at the Montecarlo circus for 4 seasons during early childhood.
 She appeared in several more stage performances and also performed as a clown before being selected for a role in the TV show Mi Amor, el Wachimán.